World War One (animals)

 Introduction

-Millions of animals such as horses, dogs, donkeys, pigeons, cats, elephants, and even slugs served alongside the soldiers during World War One.
-They were used to carry the wounded, as a means of transports, as guards or just as company for soldiers.
+Millions of animals such as horses, dogs, donkeys, pigeons, cats, elephants, and even slugs served alongside soldiers during World War One.
+They were used to carry the wounded, as a means of transport, to act as guards or just as company for soldiers.

 General websites

-These websites are good places to begin your search for animals that helped soldiers at the battlefront during World War 1.
+These websites are good places to begin your search for animals that helped soldiers at the battlefront during World War One.

 NZ History is a great website for information about Aotearoa New Zealand.
 If we go all the way down the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 Tips: Search words, or keywords, are the most important words in our question.
-Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg animals world war.
+Usually it’s better to leave out small words like ‘the’, ‘a’ and ‘of’ and just choose the main ones, eg animals world war 1.
 We can always change our keywords or add more if we need to.

-This article is about how animals were used as beasts of burden, for cavalry, communications and as mascots.
+This article is about how animals were used during World War One by Australian and New Zealand soldiers.

 Tips: You may see a message about cookies on this website.
 Cookies are a kind of data collector that is used by some websites to collect information about their users.